mattiabasone/CanopyGUIEnhancer/README.md

 * Added graphs for real time traffic representation
 * Added some css rules for settings popup
+* Added alert message if webpage auto update is not set
 * [Bugfix] AP evaluation didn’t work properly with PMP100/430
 * [Bugfix] Spectrum Analyzer didn’t work with the extension enabled